Esri-DevCenter-Beijing/wab-app-build-script/README.md

-This script is used to build app created by WAB.-Developer Edition 2.5
+This script is used to build app created by WAB-Developer Edition 2.5
 ===================================================